-The FY2003 budget request anticipates that sharply higher annual funding will continue as the project moves toward construction and operation.
 Continuation of site studies and preparation of the 10,000-page construction permit application are budgeted for most of the requested increase.
-A more than 400% boost in funding for transportation and waste acceptance will be required to help prepare for shipments in 2010, according to the DOE budget justification.
-One of the FY2003 goals of the waste transportation program is to develop final policies and procedures for providing technical assistance to states through which nuclear waste will be shipped.
+A more than 200% boost in funding for transportation and waste acceptance will be required to help prepare for shipments in 2010, according to the DOE budget justification.
+One of the FY2004 goals of the waste transportation program is to develop final policies and procedures for providing technical assistance and grants to states through which nuclear waste will be shipped.